-There’s no perfect formula, but there are specific steps you can take to see an uptick in freelance work — no matter what industry you’re in, simply by interacting in groups on Facebook.
+There’s no perfect formula, but there are specific steps you can take to see an uptick in paying work — no matter what industry you’re in, simply by interacting in groups on Facebook.

 Find out where your clients hangout